friends-of-freeswitch/switchio/docs/usage.rst

 module provided with *FreeSWITCH*.
-Switchy gives the added benefit that the Python process does not have to run on the slave machine and in fact **multiple** applications can be managed independently of **multiple** slave configurations thanks, yet again, to Switchy's use of the :ref:`ESL inbound method <inbound>`.
+Switchy gives the added benefit that the Python process does not have to run on the slave machine and in fact **multiple** applications can be managed independently of **multiple** slave configurations thanks to Switchy's use of the :ref:`ESL inbound method <inbound>`.

+.. _appload:

 App Loading
 ***********